-The Associate of Applied Science in Emergency Medical Science is the result of a formal 1+1 agreement between St. Charles Community College and RespondRight EMS Academy (REMSA) Educational Division.
-Students satisfactorily completing the approved REMSA curriculum and submitting proof of passing the national registry for EMS will receive 30 transfer credit hours toward the associate of applied science degree in emergency medical science.
-The REMSA EMS program is an 18 month program, consisting of the Paramedic and EMT-B training programs.
+The Associate of Applied Science in Emergency Medical Science is the result of formal agreements between St. Charles Community College and RespondRight EMS Academy (REMSA) Educational Division, as well as an agreement between St. Charles Community College and St. Charles County Ambulance District (SCCAD).
+Students satisfactorily completing the approved curriculum at REMSAor SCCAD and submitting proof of passing the national registry for EMS will receive 30 transfer credit hours toward the associate of applied science degree in emergency medical science.
 Students may begin taking the additional hours required at SCC at any time but will only be awarded the additional 30 hours when the above requirements are met.
-At this time the degree option is only available to students of REMSA.

-General Education R equirements 31
+General Education Requirements 31

 Must Include:

 CPT 103 Microcomputer Application 3

-PSY 216 Abnormal Psychology 3
+PSY216 Abnormal Psychology 3

 ENG 101 English Composition I 3

 HIS/POL American History or Political Science 3

 LIT Literature (Any LIT course) 3

 MAT 105 or 121 Applied Math or Intermediate Algebra 3

 PHL 160 Ethics 3

 PSY 101 Introduction to Psychology 3

-CHM 101/CHM 103 Introduction to Chemistry & Laboratory 4
+CHM101/CHM103 Introduction to Chemistry & Laboratory 4

 SPE 101 Oral Communication 3

-Choose one of the for HIS 115, POL 101, PO bllowing HIS 101, HIS 102, DL 102
+Choose one of the following HIS 101, HIS 102, HIS 115, POL 101, POL 102

-REMSA EMS Course Right EMS Academy work-offered by Respond 30

-RREMT 100 EMT Basic 12

-RREMT 200 A & P for Emergency Care 3

-RREMT 300 EMT Paramedic 15
+Required Course in Emergency Medical Science This requirement is fulfilled by the approved completion of REMSAor SCCAD and submitting proof of passing the national registry for EMS 30

-Total Required Hour S 61
+Total Required Hours 61